 As a beginner, you will incur a one-time capital expenditure of Ksh 143, 740.

-Cost of rearing 500 broilers in Kenya
+costs and profits of rearing 500 broilers in Kenya

 The following is a projection of revenues and costs of raising 500 broiler chicken in Kenya.
 The analysis uses the current market prices and the above assumptions for feed quantities and vaccines.